TrinityCore/tc-wiki/database/335/world/battleground_template.md

 &nbsp;

 ### HordeStartLoc
-The location where the horde players get teleported to when the battleground first starts. (see WorldSafeLocs.dbc) &nbsp;
+The [WorldSafeLoc ID](/files/DBC/335/worldsafelocs#id) where the horde players get teleported to when the battleground first starts.
+&nbsp;

 ### HordeStartO